China mounts detailed defence of South China Sea reclamation

 China claims most of the South China Sea, through which $5 trillion in ship-borne trade passes every year.
 The Philippines, Vietnam, Malaysia, Brunei and Taiwan also have overlapping claims.

-While China's new islands will not overturn U.S. military superiority in the region, workers are building ports and fuel storage depots and possibly two airstrips that experts have said would allow Beijing to project power deep into the maritime heart of Southeast Asia.
+While China's new islands will not overturn U.S. military superiority in the region, workers are building ports and fuel storage depots as well as possibly two airstrips that experts have said would allow Beijing to project power deep into the maritime heart of Southeast Asia.

-Asked about Hua's comments, U.S. State Department spokesman Jeff Rathke called the land reclamation "destabilising" and said it was "fuelling greater anxiety within the region about China’s intentions amid concerns that they might militarize outposts on disputed land features in the South China Sea."

-"We very much hope that China would recalibrate in the interests of stability and good relations in the region," he told reporters in Washington.

 The U.N.
 Convention on the Law of the Sea does not legally allow for reclaimed land to be used to demarcate 12-nautical-mile territorial zones, but some officials fear China will not feel limited by that document and will seek to keep foreign navies from passing close by.

-Jin Crannog, associate dean of the School of International Studies at Beijing's Renaming University, said that China probably felt it needed to give its side of the story following growing criticism from Washington over the reclamation.
+Jin Canrong, associate dean of the School of International Studies at Beijing's Renmin University, said that China probably felt it needed to give its side of the story following growing criticism from Washington over the reclamation.

 "The motivation in giving an explanation is a good one, to set minds at ease," Jin said.